PAID FAMILY LEAVE

 State paid family leave programs require employers to allow eligible parents time off from work to bond with a new child while receiving a portion of their wages.
-Among the minority of states with a paid family leave program, parents are allowed to take between 4 and 12 weeks off of work, with pay varying based on a proportion of the employee’s wages prior to taking leave.
+Among the minority of states with a paid family leave program, parents are allowed to take between 5 and 12 weeks off work, with pay varying based on a proportion of the employee’s wages prior to taking leave.
 States also vary in eligibility requirements, job protection provisions, and funding mechanisms.

 Without Paid Family Leave, Most Parents Only Have Access to Unpaid Leave

 In states without paid family leave, the only access to leave for most new parents is through the federal Family and Medical Leave Act (FMLA), which allows qualifying workers to receive 12 weeks of unpaid, job-protected leave with continuous health coverage.1,2 Only 56% of workers qualify for the FMLA,3 and the policy largely benefits higher-income and White workers.4 Because the FMLA provides only unpaid leave to eligible workers, many parents with low incomes may not use the time off or may shorten the duration of leave to avoid losing wages.